Days out to Bath from London

 What can I do in Bath?

-A UNESCO World Heritage Site, the first city in the UK to be declared as such, Bath holds many historical and cultural treasures perfect for couples, families and solo travellers who can enjoy a memorable day out or a short break within easy reach of London.
+A Unesco World Heritage Site, the first city in the UK to be declared as such, Bath holds many historical and cultural treasures perfect for couples, families and solo travellers who can enjoy a memorable day out or a short break within easy reach of London.

 The Roman Baths

 An impressive bathing and socialising complex where people of Roman times would unwind, the Roman Baths are where the city’s reputation as a wellness destination began.
-While you're in the city, take a dip in the natural thermal hot springs at the Thermae Bath Spa -– a modern-day equivalent to the ancient way of relaxing in the Roman Baths.
+While you're in the city, take a dip in the natural thermal hot springs at the Thermae Bath Spa – a modern-day equivalent to the ancient way of relaxing in the Roman Baths.

 Explore the town

 Wander the cobbled streets, exploring Bath's many fine boutique shops, independent cafes and restaurants.
-Stop in atmuseums and galleries, from impressive artefacts at the Fashion Museum Bath and inspiring works from local artists at the Victoria Art Gallery, to a multi-sensory immersive experience at Mary Shelley’s House of Frankenstein*.
+Stop in at museums and galleries, from impressive artefacts at the Fashion Museum Bath and inspiring works from local artists at the Victoria Art Gallery, to a multisensory immersive experience at Mary Shelley’s House of Frankenstein*.

 Marvel at the beautiful Georgian architecture including the iconic “Sun and Moon” structures.
-This includes the Royal Crescent, a sweeping terraced building that has home to many famous figures throughout time; and the majestic Circus, a historic ring of townhouses with emblems of serpents, acorns and nautical symbols.
+This includes the Royal Crescent, a sweeping terraced building that was home to many famous figures throughout time; and the majestic Circus, a historic ring of townhouses with emblems of serpents, acorns and nautical symbols.

 Books and films

-Bath has been the setting for many iconic period films and TV shows over the years.
-Including The Duchess starring Keira Knightley, popular BBC drama Poldark, and Netflix drama Bridgerton.
+Bath has been the setting for many iconic period films and TV shows over the years, including The Duchess starring Keira Knightley, popular BBC drama Poldark and Netflix drama Bridgerton.
 Fans of the Netflix hit can book a Bridgerton Tour and Bath City Highlights experience to discover filming locations and secrets from the show.

 What are the best day trips and tours to Bath?